Frequently Asked Questions

 - Athletic Program: a majority of Middle School students participate in sports each year.
 The Middle School sports program runs from late August through late March.
 Sports offered include: Basketball, Cross-Country, and Volleyball (girls only).
 When Middle School sports ends, Lower School students in grades 3-5 have the opportunity to participate in basketball.
 SHA has learned that good academics and good athletics go hand in hand.

-- After School Programming: After school classes are offered several days a week from 3:30-5:00 / 5:15 with aftercare until 6:00 pm.
+- After School Programming: After school classes are offered several days a week from 3:30-5:00 / 5:15 pm.
 Classes appeal to an array of athletic and academic interests.
 Student interest is critical, as we require a minimum enrollment to offer a class.
 Examples of these classes are: Drama, Coding, Guitar, Art, Golf, and Chess.

 Does SHA offer adult learning opportunities?